Research

 Recipient of the Policy Impacts Early-Career Scholars Grant.

 Is Family-Friendly Firm-Friendly?
-The Costs and Benefits of Family-Friendly Workplaces (with Corinna De Leo and Alessandra Fenizia)
+The Costs and Benefits of Family-Friendly Workplaces (with Alessandra Fenizia and Monica Langella)

 Selected project for VisitINPS Fellowship on gender inequalities.
 Recipient of the 2023 EIEF grant.